FAQs

 • chevron_rightWhat do I do if I see a violation in the community?

 If you see an issue at a home in the community, you may report the violation via our online form under the Homeowner tab.
 As we do regular inspections within the community, if it is something that can be clearly seen from the street, we find that most times we are aware of it.
-If we are not aware of it, and we can witness the violation, we will come out on the next inspection day, take a picture and issue a violation letter.
+If we are unaware of it and can witness the violation, we will come out on the next inspection day, take a picture, and issue a violation letter.

 • chevron_rightHow is violation enforcement done in the community?